-See GR Chef’s Cook Up Delicious Cuisine
+Watch GR Chefs Cook Up Delicious Cuisine

-In case you missed any of GR|MAG’s chef demo’s this year, we’ve compiled them here.
+In case you missed any of GR|MAG’s chef demos this year, we’ve compiled them here.
 Check out these talented chefs at work, and if you’re daring enough, give one of their recipes a try.

 Chef Tom Pugh, from Carolina Lowcountry Kitchen shows off his recipe for shrimp & grits.